DiogoSoares3/CRM-AI-Analysis/README.md

 ### Development Environment

+If don't have docker engine installed, follow the this [tutorial](https://docs.docker.com/engine/install/).

 In the development environment, the system is containerized using Docker Compose, running all required services locally for ease of development and testing.
 The main components include:

 - **Application Container**: Runs the core application, handling API requests and integrating with the AI models and database.